 The Educational Justice Journal is a new publication serving as an advocate for improving equity and equality in which all educators believe in educational justice for all.
 Given the achievement gaps in the United States regarding underrepresented and underserved children (minority, low income, English Language Learners, different abilities and gender disparities); educational justice rallies for using education as a vehicle to change the world.

-EJJ provides current research for theory and practice promoting educational justice in the areas of:
+EJJ publishes current research in theory and practice promoting educational equity in the areas of:

 Since manuscripts are double-blind peer reviewed; please do not include any identifying information for the main text submission.
 Include the following information in this format: